EnterStudios/Fourier_synthesis_pyqt/README.md

 # Fourier_synthesis_pyqt

 A python program for periodic signal synthesis using Fourier Series.
+It can be used to illustrate the Fourier Decomposition in mathematical courses.

-This Python program uses PyQT for the GUI and Matplotlib.
+This Python program uses PyQT and Matplotlib for the GUI.

 ## Screenshot